 Kura clover plants are not very well known in this country.
 It was used in the past as a nectar source for honey production.
 Currently, its use in grazing is on the top of the list.

-Kura clover plants are native to Caucasian Russia, Crimea and Asia Minor.
+Kura clover plants are native to Caucasian Russia, Crimea, and Asia Minor.
 However, it is not cultivated very much in its countries of origin.
 Kura plants are perennials that spread by underground roots, termed rhizomes.
+The clover is starting to generate interest in this country for use in pasture mixtures.

 Using Kura as a Groundcover